High-$T_c$ Berezinskii-Kosterlitz-Thouless transition in 2D superconducting systems with coupled deep and quasi-flat electronic bands with van Hove singularities: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Tiago Saraiva (HSE), Giovanni Midei (University of Camerino) and Giulia Venditti (University of Geneva) for useful discussions and critical reading of the manuscript.
+We are grateful to Tiago Saraiva (HSE), Giovanni Midei (University of Camerino), Giulia Venditti (University of Geneva) and Jonas Bekaert (University of Antwerp) for useful discussions and critical reading of the manuscript.
 This work has been supported by PNRR MUR project PE0000023-NQSTI and by Research Foundation-Flanders (FWO-Vl).